-Châteauneuf-du-Pape is one of those rarities, a classic which regularly lives up to its billing.
-Its dense red-to black-fruit palate, warming alcohol, weight in the mouth and firm but pliable structure ticks many boxes.
+The wines of Châteauneuf-du-Pape are one of those rarities, classics which regularly lives up to their billing.
+Their dense red-to black-fruit palate, warming alcohol, weight in the mouth and firm but pliable structure ticks many boxes.
 It is powerful but not intimidating, dry but not austere, Old World in restraint but modern in approachability.
 So what are the reasons for its continuing success?

 1. Grenache: a rediscovered grape variety

 At the heart of most outstanding wines styles lies a great grape variety.
 Think Pinot Noir in Burgundy or Sangiovese in Tuscany.
 Our friends in France might prefer to start with terroir but people are increasingly buying and drinking by variety.
 Step forward Grenache/Garnacha into unaccustomed limelight.
 The supple, modestly coloured, full-bodied, usually soft-tannined Grenache has not really been a star in the past.
 Its greatest expression in France was hidden behind the appellation we are considering, accompanied by Mourvèdre, Cinsaut and latterly Syrah.
 In its native Spain, it used to play second fiddle to Tempranillo in Rioja.
 It really took the Australians to make wines from old vine Grenache and the meteoric rise of modern Priorat, Spain, to gain it promotion back to the top division of international grape varieties.
 Today Châteauneuf-du-Pape can be proud of its secret: the dominant grape variety of the red wine is normally Grenache.

 2. A great terroir wine: sand, calcaire, galets roulée